Anton-Sidko/React-snake-cat/README.md

 - You can choose field with boundaries or not.
 - Top score saves to localStorage and view in score board.
 - State management in this project leverage React Context.
+- Styling app with Styled Components and in some places SCSS.